Generalized Score Matching: Introduction

-Regarding (iv), the proposed estimators are standard $M$-estimators (\citealt{van2000asymptotic}) though working under the INID assumption is more challenging than the IID case.
-We provide the following: a unified and rigorous treatment for the continuous response and ordinal response cases under the INID assumption; a convenient form for the asymptotic distribution of the change-in-score matching statistic (cf. the log-likelihood ratio statistic) considered in Theorem \ref{thm::sm diff test} (although it is surely well known, we are not aware of a convenient reference for this result); and a numerical comparison of the performance of the score-matching-based Wald statistic and the change-in-score-matching statistic.

 The rest of this article is organized as follows.
 Section \ref{sect::sm review and extension} reviews and extends score matching for continuous data in Euclidean space and Riemannian manifolds and discusses a model for spatially dependent directional data.
 Section \ref{sect::sm discrete} develops a novel generalized score matching method for ordinal data, in which we show that our proposed methodology is a tractable estimation method and inherits the benefits of the original score matching approach for continuous data.
-Section \ref{Section_4} provides a unified asymptotic theory for score matching estimators for both continuous and ordinal INID data and score-matching-based inference is also developed in this section.
+Section \ref{Section_4} provides a unified asymptotic theory for score matching estimators for both continuous and ordinal independent data and score-matching-based inference is also developed in this section.
 A doctoral publication example and Monte Carlo studies are presented in Section \ref{sect::total numerical study}; the results indicate that our estimators perform well.
 In Section \ref{sect::sm dependent} we propose a novel auto model to capture the spatial dependence in geochemical data and a Wald test based on score matching has been developed to test for the presence of spatial dependence.
-All proofs and also further numerical results are given in the supplementary material.
+The proofs of the theorems and corollaries are given in Section \ref{sect::tech details} while additional numerical results are given in the Supplementary Material.